 The Importance of Making Amends in the 12-Step Program

 12-step drug and alcohol rehab programs emphasize making amends during step eight and nine.3,4

 Often times during active addiction, addicts will harm the people in their lives by lying, cheating, stealing, or physically hurting them, but making amends in recovery may help repair and restore those relationships despite the damage.
-Clients in drug and alcohol rehab programs may find that making amends also comes with the following personal benefits:

 - It provides resolution.
 In drug rehab, as you learn to adjust your behaviors and attitudes, you may feel some remorse and anxiety regarding the way you treated your loved ones in the past.
 Making amends with them can provide a sense of emotional relief and resolution in your own life, as well as the lives of others.